 Q&A with Dr. William Sandborn on Inflammatory Bowel Disease

-It’s estimated roughly 100 trillion microorganisms reside within our intestines, about 10 times more than the total number of human cells comprising our bodies.
+It’s estimated that roughly 100 trillion micro-organisms reside in our intestines, about 10 times more than the total number of human cells comprising our bodies.
 By and large, we share space amicably.
 It’s a mutually agreeable and biologically necessary relationship.
 Beneficial gut flora help us digest foods, train the immune system, produce vitamins and prevent pathogenic microbes from taking root.

 Sometimes, though, things go wrong, resulting in conditions like inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).
 More than 1 million Americans are affected.
-We asked Dr. William J. Sandborn, chief of the Division of Gastroenterology at the UC San Diego School of Medicine and director of the UC San Diego Health’s IBD Center to explore the issues.
+We asked Dr. William J. Sandborn, chief of the Division of Gastroenterology at the UC San Diego School of Medicine and director of the UC San Diego Health’s IBD Center, to explore the condition.

 A: Inflammatory bowel diseases are autoimmune diseases in which the patient’s own immune system attacks their small intestine and/or colon.
 With a colonoscopy or with CT or MRI scan, there are findings of ulceration and inflammation and the patients often experience rectal bleeding in addition to abdominal pain and diarrhea.
 Treatments are anti-inflammatory and immune suppression.

 Irritable bowel syndrome (IBS) is a non-inflammatory condition of the small intestine and/or colon in which the motility or contractions are altered.
 Colonoscopy and CT or MRI scans are normal.
 There are two forms of irritable bowel syndrome, diarrhea predominant IBS (the predominant symptom is diarrhea) and constipation predominant IBD (the predominant symptom is constipation).
 Treatment is targeted on treating the constipation or diarrhea.